Buczek05/Background-remover/README.md

 - numpy
 - opencv-python

-After starting the program, you enter the path to the photo and you can click on photo to select foreground and background area.
+After starting the program, enter the path to a photo and you can click on the photo to select foreground and background area.

-Keyboar shortcurs:
+Keyboard shortcurs:
 - '1' - color blue - Area to remain
 - '2' - color red - Background area to be removed
-- 's' - save - It saves the photo without background with new name that looks like this "new_" + old_name.
-Takes you to the new changed photo.
+- 's' - save - It saves the photo without background with the new name that looks like: "new_" + old_name.
+Takes you to the newly changed photo.
 - 'e' - edit - Takes you back to photo editing.
-- 'r' - reset - Deletes all changes and you start at begin.
+- 'r' - reset - Deletes all changes and you start from the begin.
 - 'esc; - exit - It closes the application.